Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 Here are some other questions to consider:

 A credit card typically has a higher interest rate than a car loan.
 So, you only want to buy a car with a credit card if you have a plan to pay it off quickly.
 For example, it may make sense to use your credit card to pay for a car if you have a 0% APR card and can pay everything off before the intro period ends.
-If you’ll struggle to afford a monthly payment, then you may want to avoid accumulating credit card debt.
+If you might struggle to afford a monthly payment, then you want to avoid accumulating credit card debt.

 As with any large purchase, when you first buy a car, you may see a temporary dip in your credit scores because you’re taking out a hefty loan.
 But, with responsible habits, such as making on-time payments, your credit score should go back up.
-In fact, buying a car may help your credit if you make all of your payments on time.
+In fact, buying a car may help your credit if you make all your payments on time.

 Was this article helpful?